-astToSource compileStream Compile a stream of Scenic code and execute it in a namespace. compileTranslatedTree constructScenarioFrom Build a Scenario object from an executed Scenic module. dump executeCodeIn Execute the final translated Python code in the given namespace. gatherBehaviorNamespacesFrom Gather any global namespaces which could be referred to by behaviors. purgeModulesUnsafeToCache Uncache loaded modules which should not be kept after compilation. scenarioFromFile Compile a Scenic file into a Scenario. scenarioFromString Compile a string of Scenic code into a Scenario. scenic_path_hook storeScenarioStateIn Post-process an executed Scenic module, extracting state from the veneer. topLevelNamespace Creates an environment like that of a Python script being run directly.
+astToSource

+Councils a stream of Counis and and amounts it in

+compileStream Compile a stream of Scenic code and execute it in a

+namespace.

+compileTranslatedTree

+D.111.0

+constructScenarioFrom Build a Scenario object from an executed Scenic module.

+dump

+executeCodeIn Execute the final translated Python code in the given

+namespace.

+gatherBehaviorNamespacesFrom Gather any global namespaces which could be referred

+to by behaviors.

+purgeModulesUnsafeToCache Uncache loaded modules which should not be kept after

+compilation.

+scenarioFromFile Compile a Scenic file into a Scenario.

+scenarioFromString Compile a string of Scenic code into a Scenario.

+scenic_path_hook

+storeScenarioStateIn Post-process an executed Scenic module, extracting state

+from the veneer.

+topLevelNamespace Creates an environment like that of a Python script being

+run directly.